Career development plan template: a step-by-step framework that works

 The biggest failure in career goal setting isn’t picking the wrong goal.
 It’s picking a goal that felt exciting in January and feels meaningless by April.
 The fix is building flexibility into the goal structure itself.

-Use a dual-horizon system.
+Use a dual-horizon goal structure.
 Your 90-day goals follow a SMART goals career development template: Specific, Measurable, Achievable, Relevant to your Purpose (from Phase 1), and Time-bound to the quarter.
 Your 2-year direction uses a looser format – it describes a role or capability level, not a specific title or salary number.
 This is why the career roadmap template works better than a rigid five-year plan.

 Here’s the test for whether a career goal belongs in your template: Would this goal still feel worth pursuing if your company restructured tomorrow?
 If the answer is no, the goal is tied to a situation rather than to your growth.
 Rewrite it around a capability.
 “Get promoted to senior analyst” becomes “develop the analytical and presentation skills that qualify me for senior-level analytical roles.”
 One survives change.
 The other doesn’t.